 Financial aid for students in thesis programs is very limited and highly competitive.
 Students in non-thesis master's programs must be self-funded.
 It is suggested that students give serious consideration to their financial planning before submitting an application.
 Normally, a student will not be accepted unless adequate financial support can be provided by the student and/or the student's supervisor.
 While the Department cannot guarantee financial support, students can apply for teaching assistantships and other scholarships.

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

 The items and clarifications below are additional requirements set by this department:

-The application deadlines listed here are set by the Department of Food Science and Agricultural Chemistry and may be revised at any time.
+Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the Department of Food Science and Agricultural Chemistry and may be revised at any time.
 Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.